isomerpages/govtech-stp/_sdf-upgrade/frequently-asked-questions.md

 #### 1. Who can I share the suite with?

-Travellers can share the suite with the following family members: grandparents, parents, spouse, parents-in-law, siblings or children.
+Travellers can share the suite with the following family members who are serving SHN with the same travel history and duration: grandparents, parents, spouse, parents-in-law, siblings or children.

 #### 2. Is there a maximum number of travellers that a suite can accommodate?